open-telemetry/opentelemetry-dotnet/docs/trace/links-creation-with-new-activities/README.md

 To give an example, let's say that:

-- Service A receives a request for an operation that impacts 1000s of resources.
+- Service A receives a request for a customer operation that impacts 1000s of resources.
+The term "resource" here means an entity that is managed by this service and should not be confused with the term "resource" in OpenTelemetry.
 - Service A orchestrates this overall operation by fanning out multiple calls to Service B, with one call for EACH of the impacted resources.
 - Let's say the number of spans generated for a single resource operation